f-Ayuk/TechEd_Rwanda/README.md

 - **Tasks:** Roll out to all target schools, provide ongoing support and establish a feedback loop.

 ---
-Certainly!
-Here’s the revised `README.md` section with the phrasing you requested:

----

 ## Development Tools